microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-06.md

 ## Description

-Write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following perf metrics.
+Write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following performance metrics.
 Save each query to your favorites.
 * Processor Utilization: Processor / % Processor Time
 * Memory Utilization: Memory / % Committed Bytes In Use
 * Disk Utilization (IO): Disk Reads/sec and Disk Writes/sec